25 Thanksgiving Games For Bored Kids & Active Adults

 Thanksgiving Scavenger Hunt

-Ah, who doesn’t love a good old scavenger hunt to keep idle hands moving?
+Who doesn’t love a good old scavenger hunt to keep idle hands moving?

 Make a list of items that individuals or teams have to find.

-This can include names of tangible things such as a football shirt, or items identified by description such as something shiny.
+This can include names of tangible things, such as a football shirt, or items identified by description, such as something shiny.

-Here is are some Thanksgiving scavenger hunt ideas:
+Here are some Thanksgiving scavenger hunt ideas:

 • Acorn